-Nonprofit takeovers can occur anytime factions develop within a nonprofit.
-Sometimes incumbent board members are removed in favor of new board members with a different policy agenda.
+Nonprofit hostile takeovers can occur anytime factions develop within a nonprofit.
+Sometimes, incumbent board members are removed in favor of new board members with a different policy agenda.
 In other cases, a donor or charismatic leader convinces a majority of the board to take the organization in a drastic new direction.

-Struggles for control of nonprofits are common and are reported in the media from time to time.
-One such case includes the well publicized struggles at the Sierra Club.
-In the Sierra Club dispute, a faction developed that supported an anti-immigration agenda offensive to many of the Sierra Club’s longtime supporters and allies.
+Struggles for control of nonprofits are reported in the media from time to time.
+One such case includes the well-publicized struggles at the Sierra Club.
+In the Sierra Club dispute, factions developed among members pushing a combination of an anti-immigration and animal-rights agenda out of step with many of the Sierra Club’s longtime supporters and allies.